kosharskyi/Android-TiffBitmapFactory/README.md

 # Android-TiffBitmapFactory
 TiffBitmapFactory is an Android library that allows opening and saving images in *.tif format (See [Wikipedia](https://en.wikipedia.org/wiki/Tagged_Image_File_Format)) on Android devices.

 For decoding and encoding *.tif files it uses the native library [libtiff](https://github.com/dumganhar/libtiff).
-Also for images that compressed with jpeg compression scheme used [libjpeg9 for android](https://github.com/Suvitruf/libjpeg-version-9-android) (the IJG code).
+Also for images that compressed with jpeg compression scheme used [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo/).
 For converting from PNG to TIFF and from TIFF to PNG used library [libpng-android](https://github.com/julienr/libpng-android).

 Just now it has possibility to open tif image as mutable bitmap, read count of directory in file, apply sample rate for bitmap decoding and choose directory to decode.
 While saving there is available few(most popular) compression mods and some additiona fields that can be writen to file, like author or copyright.